apache/cordova-docs/www/docs/en/11.x/guide/platforms/android/index.md

 If you are using any version below `cordova-android` 10.0.0, install the [Java Development Kit (JDK) 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).

-The `JAVA_HOME` environment variable must be set according to your JDK installation path when installing on a Windows environment.
+The `JAVA_HOME` environment variable must be set according to your JDK installation path.
 See the [Setting Environment Variables](#setting-environment-variables) section on how to set up environment variables.
+Alternatively as of `cordova-android` 10.0.0 or greater, `CORDOVA_JAVA_HOME` can be set in place of `JAVA_HOME`, allowing a JDK install to be used specifically for Cordova development.

 ### Gradle